LattePandaTeam/Docs/content/delta_edition/python_read_sensor.md

 ## Step 1

-Similar to the [C# tutorial](http://docs.lattepanda.com/content/hardware/accessPinoutsFromVS/), we will need to upload the StandardFirmata code into your local Arduino device.
+Similar to the [C# tutorial](http://docs.lattepanda.com/content/hardware/accessPinoutsFromVS/), we will need to upload the StandardFirmata code onto your local Arduino device.
 You can access the code by clicking File --> Examples --> Firmata --> StandardFirmata, as shown below.

 ![](https://i.imgur.com/CSW8W4y.png)

 After the code appears, select the correct Arduino type and port as shown below.

-<u>Finding the correct Arduino type</u>
+<u>Find the correct Arduino type</u>

 ![](https://i.imgur.com/VxzX1v6.png)